ChitambarLab/CVChannel.jl/README.md

 ### Notebooks

-Jupyter notebooks are found in the `./notebook` directory.
+Jupyter notebooks are found in the `./notebook` directory and  are written either with Python or Julia.
+If you are committing changes to a notebook, make sure you restart the kernel and run all cells before committing.
 To run or develop notebooks, perform the following steps:

+#### Julia Notebooks

 1. Navigate to the `./notebook` directory `$ cd ./notebook`
 2. Run `$ julia --project=. -e "using IJulia; notebook(dir=pwd())"`